 - Hydrangea blossoms

 - Reindeer moss

 - Sweet gum balls

 - Wax myrtle berries

 Preserved flowers and leaves are useful and long-lasting as holiday decorations.
-Instructions for preserving flowers and leaves with glycerin are found in HGIC 1151, Drying Flowers.
+For instructions for preserving flowers and leaves with glycerin, please see HGIC 1151 Drying Flowers.

 How to Make a Kissing Ball

 Make the evergreen sprays form an even, well-rounded ball.
-After the ball is completed, decorate it with ribbons, berries, mistletoe or whatever else you wish.
-Then fasten a long piece of wire or ribbon to the ball so it can be hung from a chandelier, doorway, or window.
+After the ball is completed, decorate it with ribbons, berries, mistletoe, or other interesting items.
+Then fasten a long piece of wire or ribbon to the ball where it can be hung from a chandelier, doorway, or window.